cicada-lang/cicada-solo/STYLE-GUIDE.md

 **In general, observe the style of existing code and respect it.**

+# About `infra/`

+Modules in `infra/` directory are independent helper modules that might be extracted to their own packages.

 # Hierarchy of resources

 Think of the system as a hierarchy of resources: `Library` -> `Module` -> `Stmt` -> `Exp`.